 Next, you compare options in pairs for each criterion.
 Once all options have been compared in relation to each criterion, the results are averaged.

-In our example, this means you grade task management tools according to each criterion.
+In our example, this means you grade interior design PM tools according to each criterion.
 So, you compare the price of tool 1 vs the price of tool 2, integrations of tool 1 vs integrations of tool 2, etc., and average the results.

 Step #4: Obtaining an overall relative score for each option